RedSnyper/ChatApp/README.md

 ServerConnect.java -> This class is responsible for connecting to server and sending and receiving texts/objects to and fro the server.
 **Uses Serializable interface for sending objects.**
 ## Imp Note
-**The module of serverConnect is added as an external library in Server side**
+**The module of serverConnect is added as an external library in ChatServer project**